Agony-Arcade/Agony-Arcade/rules.md

 # Repository Guidelines

-Our repository follows a set of guidelines to ensure a standardized and organized development process.
-Adhering to these norms contributes to a cohesive and efficient collaborative environment.

 ## Branching Conventions:

 ### Branch Naming:

-- **Feature Branches:** Use the format `BRx-feature-BRANCH NAME` for branches dedicated to implementing new features.
+- **Feature Branches:** Use the format `BRx-feature-BRANCH-NAME` for branches dedicated to implementing new features.
-- **Fix Branches:** Utilize the format `BRx-fix-BRANCH NAME` for branches intended for bug fixes.
+- **Fix Branches:** Utilize the format `BRx-fix-BRANCH-NAME` for branches intended for bug fixes.

 ## Pull Request (PR):